 The last three years are a case in point.
-In 2022, equities and fixed income - the mainstay of most core portfolios - suffered simultaneous double-digit calendar-year losses.
+In 2022, equities and fixed income - the mainstay of most core portfolios - suffered simultaneous double-digit calendaryear losses.
 Such rare pain panicked some investors into abandoning their long-term investment plan and shifting their portfolios heavily into cash.
 This has proved a costly mistake.
 Since the end of 2022, global equities and global fixed income have returned 44.9% and 10.4% respectively.
-By contrast, cash has returned just 9.5%.1 focused investors could have achieved strong results.
+By contrast, cash has returned just 9.5%.
+As we enter 2025, we reiterate our case for staying the course in core portfolios.
+However, this does not mean standing still, as past performance may not be repeated going forward.
+In recent years, U.S.focused investors could have achieved strong results.
 U.S. equities and U.S. bonds would have returned 45.3% and 7.7% respectively since the end of 2022, compared to 28.3% and 12.3% for non-U.S. equities and fixed income.
 We think this is much less likely to recur over the next decade.